Columbia, Missouri: Economy

 Columbia's economy is historically dominated by education, healthcare, and insurance.
 Jobs in government are also common, either in Columbia or a half-hour south in Jefferson City.
 The Columbia Regional Airport and the Missouri River Port of Rocheport connect the region with trade and transportation.

 With a Gross Metropolitan Product of $9.6 billion in 2018, Columbia's economy makes up 3% of the Gross State Product of Missouri.
 Columbia's metro area economy is slightly larger than the economy of Rwanda.
 Insurance corporations headquartered in Columbia include Shelter Insurance and the Columbia Insurance Group.
 Other organizations include StorageMart, Veterans United Home Loans, MFA Incorporated, the Missouri State High School Activities Association, and MFA Oil.
 Companies such as Socket, Datastorm Technologies, Inc. (no longer existent), Slackers CDs and Games, Carfax, and MBS Textbook Exchange were all founded in Columbia.

 Top employers

-According to Columbia's 2018 Comprehensive Annual Financial Report, the top employers in the city are:
+According to Columbia's 2022 Annual Comprehensive Financial Report, the top employers in the city are:

+The unemployment rate in Columbia has slowly risen since December 2022, to 3.5 as of February 2025.

 Culture

 The Missouri Theatre Center for the Arts and Jesse Auditorium are Columbia's largest fine arts venues.
 Ragtag Cinema annually hosts the True/False Film Festival.

 In 2008, filmmaker Todd Sklar completed the film Box Elder, which was filmed entirely in and around Columbia and the University of Missouri.

-The North Village Arts District, located on the north side of downtown, is home to galleries, restaurants, theaters, bars, music venues, and the Missouri Contemporary Ballet.
+The North Village Arts District, located on the north side of downtown, is home to galleries, restaurants, theaters, bars, music venues, and the Mareck Center for Dance.

 The University of Missouri's Museum of Art and Archaeology displays 14,000 works of art and archaeological objects in five galleries for no charge to the public.

 Libraries include the Columbia Public Library, the University of Missouri Libraries, with over three million volumes in Ellis Library, and the State Historical Society of Missouri.